Pros and cons of intermittent fasting for metabolic health

 Understanding Metabolism

 Metabolism refers to all the chemical reactions in the body that maintain cellular and organismal functioning.
+These processes convert food into energy, allowing your body to perform essential functions.
+Enzymes in your digestive system break down food into sugars and acids, which your body uses for energy, growth, and repair.
 Metabolic health is typically assessed by a combination of factors including blood sugar levels, cholesterol levels, blood pressure, and waist circumference.
 Good metabolic health means these values are within a healthy range without the use of medications.

 Importance of Metabolic Health